LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** The probability of a given site to have a leak arise at a given day.
 This parameter behaves similarly to LPR, however this probability is only used for initialization of the simulation, LPR will determine the probability of leaks arising at a given site for the rest of the duration of the simulation.

+Example: if n_init_leaks_prob = 0.1 and n_init_days = 10 on a given day there is 10% chance that a leak will arise at a given site.
+There would be around 1 (10*0.1) leaks at a given site at the beginning of the simulation.
+There is a potential to have more or less leaks.

 By default LPR will be used if value is not provided

 **Notes on acquisition:** Estimate from empirical data or use previously published value.
 This value can be calculated by multiplying the n_init_days by LPR.